-HuMetricsHSS is a project born of a sense that in the academy we tend to evaluate what we can measure--number of peer-reviewed publications, number of citations--and not measure what we value.
-And because we only have so much time, we respond to where we are rewarded — which can lead to some pretty toxic behaviors.
+HuMetricsHSS is an initiative born of a sense that in the academy we tend to evaluate what we can measure — e.g., the number of peer-reviewed publications or the number of citations — and not measure what we value.
+And because we only have so much time in the day, we respond to where we are rewarded — which can lead to some pretty toxic behaviors.

-The descriptions of each exercise give specific goals, but the overall objective of this set of exercises is to think together about the processes of scholarship rather than the products, to help you begin to tell a more complete story of all the work you do, the values that drive that work, and the ways — indicators, metrics (quantitative or qualitative)-that you might be able to capture that work and make it understood.
+The descriptions of each exercise give specific goals, but the overall objective of this set of exercises is to think together about the processes of scholarship rather than its products, to help you begin to tell a more complete story of all the work you do, the values that drive that work, and the ways — indicators, metrics (quantitative or qualitative), etc. — that you might be able to capture that work and make it understood.

-The exercises that follow will help you and your participants do the following:
+The exercises that follow will help you and your workshop participants do the following:

-- Think through what we do in our day to day work in the academy, what we want to do or wanted to do when we set ourselves on, what we're rewarded for doing, and highlight the discrepancies between those things;
+- Think through what we do in our day-to-day work in the academy, what we want to do or wanted to do when we set ourselves on the path to working in the academy, what we're rewarded for doing, and highlight the discrepancies between those things;

 - Think differently about how we might capture the "value" of a broader range of scholarly work, conducted in accordance with your values, in a way that would resonate in your specific institutional context.
-This may take the form of new metrics/indicators, or other quantitative/qualitative approaches to reflecting the breadth of your scholarship here.
+This may take the form of new metrics/indicators, or other quantitative/qualitative approaches to reflecting the breadth of your scholarship in your local environment.